erduotong/nuitka-doc-zh/docs/--help.md

                         Use static link library of Python.
 Allowed values are "yes", "no", and "auto" (when it's known to work).
                         Defaults to "auto".
+    --cf-protection=PROTECTION_MODE
+                        This option is gcc specific.
+For the gcc compiler, select the "cf-protection" mode.
+Default "auto" is to use the gcc default value, but you can override it, e.g. to disable it with "none" value.
+Refer to gcc documentation for "-fcf-protection" for the details.

   Cache Control:
     --disable-cache=DISABLED_CACHES